13 Dec 2026

 Once you reach 55 (rising to 57 from April 2028) you can take money out of your pension.
 But if the money’s no longer invested, it can’t start growing again as market conditions hopefully improve.
 That could have a long-term impact on the value of your investments, and your retirement age and lifestyle.
 You might need to work longer to top up your pension pot.
 It’s worth thinking carefully before you make any decisions.

 If you need to access the money in your pension pot, or don’t want to risk potential further losses to the value of your pot, you should consider the long term impact that can have.
 Remember, drawing on your pension savings is a one-off decision.
 You should only access the money that you need.
-If you’re thinking about what to do with the money in your pension pot, our article Annuity vs Drawdown might help.
+If you’re thinking about what to do with the money in your pension pot, our article comparing annuities might help.
 They’re two options to consider if you’re looking for ways to fund your retirement.

 Your next steps depend on your needs and circumstances.
 If you:

-• are worried about how your workplace or personal pension’s doing, or how much you’re paying into it, and aren’t planning to retire soon, then speak to your employer or pension provider
+• Are worried about how your workplace or personal pension’s doing, or how much you’re paying into it, and aren’t planning to retire soon, then speak to your employer or pension provider.

-• are aged 50 or over and not sure how best to access your pension, book a free appointment with Pension Wise, a government guidance service from MoneyHelper – they’ll talk you through your choices.
+• Are aged 50 or over and not sure how best to access your pension, book a free appointment with Pension Wise, a government guidance service from MoneyHelper – they’ll talk you through your choices.

 Man with son sitting on sofa